 With the advent of the telephone, the pastor needed a place to answer it.
 In due time the church office was born.
 Since the pastor was still out tending to the people, the church secretary also became an important new role so someone could answer the phone while the pastor was away.

 With the car came the need for the pastor to drive to go see his people who didn’t live nearby the church anymore.
 As the suburbs and roadway systems grew, so did the distances between the church building and the people who used it.
 Once the interstate system was established the geography that supported congregations increased to distances inconceivable in former generations.
 Diana Butler Bass suggests that this is also the time of growing church facilities to include a fellowship hall (people no longer saw one another in the town or as neighbors and friends in the same ways anymore), and the need arose to create a space to do community building through events, meals, and other programming.
 With the growing mobility of the population, competition among the local churches became normalized.
-The churches that adopted marketing techniques from the business world (rather than relying on family tradition and loyalty) grew.
+The churches that adopted marketing techniques from the business world grew (rather than relying on family tradition and loyalty).

-With the copier and later the desktop computer came mass communication, and new pressures came along with these new technologies.
+With the photocopier and later the desktop computer came mass communication, and new pressures came along with these new technologies.
 Office needs increased to produce resources, correspondence, bookkeeping and records.
 Electronic communication made all these things more frequent and more necessary.
 Maintaining connections with community services, managing staff, recruiting volunteers, and keeping up with the changeover of people moving in and out of the area all added administrative pressure on congregational leaders and budgets.

 Social change started to become present everywhere by the mid to late 20th century, and most ‘givens’ of former generations began to give way to new understandings of what is normal, just, equitable or destructive to human flourishing.

 We have entered a new era unlike what we have known before.